NevermoreSSH/Syna/README.md

 ## ⚠️ PLEASE README ⚠️

- SILA PASTIKAN SETTING DOMAIN DI CLOUDFLARE ANDA SEPERTI DIBAWAH (SSL/TLS SETTINGS) <br>
+ PLEASE MAKE SURE YOUR DOMAIN SETTINGS IN YOUR CLOUDFLARE AS BELOW (SSL/TLS SETTINGS) <br>
   1. Your SSL/TLS encryption mode is Full
   2. Enable SSL/TLS Recommender ✅
   3. Edge Certificates > Disable Always Use HTTPS (off)